GiantRavens/rails8_template/DEVLOG.md

 Create a test resource to put it all together:

 `rails g scaffold post title:string body:text published:boolean`

+If your CSS is plain text your Tailwind didn't install properly - if you specified rails new <app name> --css tailwind instead of tailwindcss for example.

+You can fix that in Rails 8 with:

+` ruby
+bundle add tailwindcss-rails
+bin/rails tailwindcss:install
+`

+And that's it.
+You can auto-rebuild css on changes with:

+`bin/rails tailwindcss:watch
+`

 Modify the migration file to disable native id key and instead point to the new UUID7 one: